 When to send patient to EED Process for primary care optometrists to follow 1.
 Where the presenting complaint falls under the red section of the 'REFERRAL Where the presenting complaint falls into the red category of the guidelines table, you should send the patient straight to EED.
 GUIDELINES FOR OCULAR PATHOLOGY IN GREATER You do not need to call the department.
-MANCHESTER' document located on the GM LOCs website within the Emergency eye referrals section for each CCG area If you have referred the patient through on Opera, you should state in the free text field 'I have sent the patient straight to EED.'
-MREH will not contact patients referred through on Opera, it is your responsibility to make sure they attend.
-You should explain to the patient why they must attend straight away and give them a referral letter or a print-out of the clinical observations you have put into Opera.
+MANCHESTER ' document located on the GM LOCs website within the Emergency eye referrals MREH will not contact patients referred through on Opera, it is your responsibility to make sure they attend straight away.
+Give the patient a referral letter or an opera print-out section for each locality area to bring with them.
 OR 2.
-After the patient case has been discussed with a clinician in the department (this includes via Opera).
-This is for cases where the presenting complaint does not fall into the red emergency section but you suspect the patient may still need some form of emergency care.
-Optometrists can use the Opera EED option to seek advice on a patient you think needs referring to EED.
-The EED team are able to respond with written advice to you via Opera.
-If seeking advice - in the free text field please state 'I am seeking advice on what to do with this patient' then wait for feedback via Opera.
-EED will send feedback directly on Opera, it is the responsibility of the optometrist to then follow up as instructed with the patient, which may include sending the patient to EED.
-The EED team will not contact the patient.
-There is more detail on using the EED option in Opera below.
-You will receive feedback on Opera Mon-Fri 9:00-17:00.
-Outside these hours you should call the department on 0161 701 0249.
-If the department advise you to send the patient to EED, send a referral on Opera and note that you have already contacted EED by phone.
-Please remember EED will not contact the patient, you must tell them to attend EED.
+After the patient case has been discussed with a clinician in the department.
+This is for cases Optometrists can seek advice on a patient you think needs referring to EED by calling the department on 0161 701 0249 - 7 days a week 08:00-20:00 where the presenting complaint does not fall into the red emergency section but you suspect the patient may still need some form of emergency care.
+EED do not contact patients - it is the responsibility of the optometrist to follow up with the patient after seeking advice, which may include sending the patient to EED.

+Referring to MREH EED on Opera